dwatteau/scummtr/FAQ.md

 ## Installation

-*The following cases could appear if you download a ScummTR release from <https://github.com/dwatteau/scummtr/releases>.*

 ### Windows tells me that it needs to scan the ScummTR files when I try to use them!

 Yes, that's just Windows doing a quick analysis in order to make sure that the program that you've downloaded is safe.
 Just wait a few seconds, and it will start.
 This warning should just appear once, for each new ScummTR release.